what to eat for healthy skin

 Your salad just got a skin boost.
 Reach for juicy tomatoes to benefit your skin thanks to an antioxidant called “lycopene,” Lauri explains.
 Lycopene is a dietary antioxidant known to prevent skin photodamage and studies have proven that it has rejuvenating effects on skin damage.1

-Craving orange, kiwi, or strawberry?
-Citrus is loaded with antioxidants and vitamin C, Lauri says.
+Citrus and other fruits and veggies known for their vitamin C content (like kiwis, strawberries, cantaloupe, and, yep, broccoli) are loaded with antioxidants and vitamin C, Lauri says.
 Ongoing research shows vitamin C’s ability to stimulate collagen production and scavenge free radicals.2

 3. Almonds